Ewael/Boxes/HackTheBox/Blunder/README.md

 Author: Ewaël

-**Blunder** is still and active box.
+**Blunder** is still an active box.
 Writeup and files will be released when the box is retired.